blacksmithgu/datacore/datacore.api.md

     get app(): App;
     array<T>(input: T[] | DataArray<T>): DataArray<T>;
     blockLink(path: string, block: string): Link;
-    // Warning: (ae-forgotten-export) The symbol "Button" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Button: typeof Button;
-    // Warning: (ae-forgotten-export) The symbol "Callout" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Callout: typeof Callout;
-    // Warning: (ae-forgotten-export) The symbol "Card" needs to be exported by the entry point index.d.ts
     Card: typeof Card;
-    // Warning: (ae-forgotten-export) The symbol "Checkbox" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Checkbox: typeof Checkbox;
     coerce: typeof Coerce;